fGAIL3456/fGAIL/README.md

 # fGAIL
 This repository contains codes for the project of f-GAIL.
+Please find the paper at (https://arxiv.org/abs/2010.01207).
 The f-GAIL implementation can be found in
 ```
 a2c_ppo_acktr/algo/fgail.py
 ```